openplanet-nl/nadeoapi-docs/docs/live/club-management/delete-member.md

 Club member deleted
 ```

-If the club does not exist, or the authenticated account is not an admin in the club and its account ID does not match the `accountId` parameter, the response will contain an error (status 403):
+If the club does not exist, or the authenticated account is not an admin in the club (except when removing yourself from a club, ie the `accountId` parameter matches the authenticated account), the response will contain an error (status 403):

 ```json
 ["clubMemberRole:error-notAdmin"]